Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 In this blog post, we’ll focus on workplace asbestos-containing materials (ACMs), how to recognise them, and why this is so important.

-The HSE states that in the UK, there were 138 workers killed in work-related accidents in 2023/24.
+The HSE states that in the UK, 138 workers were killed in work-related accidents in 2023/24.
 That’s 138 people who went to work to do their job but never made it home.
-If these horrific accident rates continue, it means that every seven years, approximately 1000 people will die through work-related accidents.
-After 36 years, 5000 people will have died.
+If these horrific accident rates continue, it means that every seven years, approximately 1000 people will die from work-related accidents.
+After 36 years, 5000 people will have passed.

-Yet, in the UK, asbestos still kills around 5,000 workers each year.
+Yet, in the UK, it still kills around 5,000 workers each year.

 This is the scale of the problem.
-Asbestos has 36 times the fatality rate of all other work-related dangers combined.
+It has 36 times the fatality rate of all other work-related dangers combined.

-It is paramount to educate staff on the dangers of asbestos-containing materials and to report any asbestos that is accidentally disturbed.
+It is paramount to educate staff on the dangers of asbestos-containing materials and to report any ACM that is accidentally disturbed.

-As a general rule, any materials containing asbestos are strictly off-limits to avoid disturbance at all costs.
-However, the HSE does offer guidance on non-licensable asbestos works, such as drilling through a texture-coating surface.
+Generally, any materials containing asbestos are strictly off-limits to avoid disturbance at all costs.
+However, the HSE does offer guidance on non-licensable asbestos work, such as drilling through a textured coating surface.

 Anyone can drill through an asbestos coating, provided they follow these guidelines.